ibm-cloud-docs/EventStreams/eventstreams143.md

 ## Supported capabilities
 {: #capabilities}

 There are differences between the capabilities of the Classic plan and the new Standard plan.
 To align the product offerings, adopt new technology choices, and remove less-used features, not all capabilities are carried forward.
 A comparison of the features is available at [Choosing your plan](/docs/services/EventStreams?topic=eventstreams-plan_choose).
-If you rely on these functions, further information will be provided shortly to help you migrate.
+If you rely on these functions, use the following information to help you migrate.

+* If you currently use the REST APIs on the Classic plan, see [Migrating the REST APIs](/docs/services/EventStreams?topic=eventstreams-migrate_rest_apis).
 * If you currently use the {{site.data.keyword.mql}} API on the Classic plan, see [Migrating MQ Light to Kafka](/docs/services/EventStreams?topic=eventstreams-migrate_mqlight).
 * If you currently use the Cloud Object Storage bridge or the MQ bridge, see [Migrating to Kafka Connect](/docs/services/EventStreams?topic=eventstreams-migrate_bridges).

 <br/>
 Small code deltas are shipped daily to production.
 As a result, you can expect to see many further improvements to our user experience (and other areas) throughout the rest of 2019 and beyond.
 Coming soon: